Recurrent neural networks: vanishing and exploding gradients are not the end of the story: A linear teacher-student analysis

 \subsection{The one-dimensional case}

-We first consider a student and teacher following the one-dimensional dynamics $h_{t+1} = \lambda h_t + x_{t+1}$, with complex-valued parameter $\lambda$ for the student and $\lambda^*$ for the teacher.
-For simplicity, we draw $x_{t+1}$ from a normal distribution with mean 0 and standard deviation 1 and note that other input distributions do not qualitatively change the results.
+We first consider a student and a teacher following the one-dimensional dynamics $h_{t+1} = \lambda h_t + x_{t+1}$, with complex-valued parameter $\lambda$ for the student and $\lambda^*$ for the teacher.
+For simplicity, we independently draw each $x_{t+1}$ from a unit normal distribution (its autocorrelation function is $R_x(\Delta) = \delta_{\Delta = 0})$ and note that other input distributions do not qualitatively change the results.
 The performance of the student is measured by a loss $L$ that averages the per time-step losses $L_t:=\frac{1}{2}|h_t - h_t^*|^2$ over the entire sequence.

 This simple model already captures two key difficulties of gradient-based learning of recurrent neural networks.
 In Figure~\ref{fig:figure1}, we plot the resulting loss landscape for different $\lambda^*$ values, when $\lambda$ evolves on the positive part of the real axis (Fig.~\ref{fig:figure1}.B) and when it evolves on the circle of radius $|\lambda^*|$ in the complex plane (Fig.~\ref{fig:figure1}.C).
 We restrict $\lambda$s to have absolute values smaller than one: exploding gradients are out of the picture.
 Still, two difficulties for gradient-based learning appear here.
 On one side, vanishing gradients lead to flat loss regions that are hard to escape.
 On the other side, the loss sharpens as the student encodes longer memories because of the curse of memory.
 As a consequence, gradient-based optimization is extremely tedious, already in this simple example.